Information on property taxes in Panama can be conflicting and confusing.

 There are 3 property tax exemptions available for titled property in Panama.

-If the total value of the property (land and improvements) is under $30,000, it is exempted from property taxes.
+Therefore, if the total value of your primary property (land and improvements) is under $120,000, it is fully exempt from property taxes.

 Scroll down to find out how property value is determined in Panama.